 Besides cutting out the middle man, cloud apps put cloud providers firmly in control of customer data.
 Yet despite substantial investments in redundancy by cloud vendors, the desire by customers to have a copy of their data remains high.
-Vendors such as Amazon, Microsoft, and Google invest millions in redundant connections, data, and backups to convince clients that the utility computing model provides an all-in-one solution.
+Vendors, such as Amazon, Microsoft, and Google, invest millions in redundant connections, data, and backups to convince clients that the utility computing model provides an all-in-one solution.
 Yet customers remain skittish, trusting data solely to their cloud vendor.
 Let’s look at some of the reasons that clients want local copies, despite “best in class” data center investments and data protection promises:

+- User error.
+Employees accidentally delete, or modify cloud data all the time.
 The number one reason for data loss is user error.
 These mistakes create a vulnerability that cannot be protected without regular versioning.
-Local Windows servers easily provided this protection using VSS (Volume Snap Shot) services, but cloud apps don’t provide this functionality.
+Local Windows servers easily provided this protection using VSS (Volume Snap Shot) services, but cloud apps do not provide this functionality.

-Internet applications don’t have the granularity or control of multi-user access that are available with local servers.
+- User 1 overwrites user 2’s data because cloud apps are “stateless,” and are more vulnerable to the “last write wins” problem than local databases with record locking functionality.
+Internet applications do not have the granularity, or control, of multi-user access that are available with local servers.
 This can lead to users overwriting each other and the problem gets worse as more users access the same data.

-- Cloud vendor can go down (or worse) go belly up.
+- Cloud vendor can go down, or worse, go belly up.

-While not a significant issue with the bigger players (Amazon, Google, Microsoft) there are many examples of cloud providers running into financial problems.
-This can happen without warning and can leave customers data at risk.
+While not a significant issue with the bigger players (Amazon, Google, Microsoft), there are many examples of cloud providers running into financial problems.
+This can happen without warning and can leave customers’ data at risk.

+- Cloud vendors can have inadequate backup, or replication.
 Vertical market applications may be hosted at a single data center.
 The backup policies of these smaller players should be looked at closely by the customer.

+- Cloud vendor tech support is unavailable.
+This makes calling for help and restoring more trouble than it is worth.
 Have you tried to Google a phone number for Google?
 Big cloud companies create a business model that eliminates answering stupid questions.
-Unfortunately, that also eliminates your important question when the cloud application isn’t working as expected.
+Unfortunately, that also eliminates your important question when the cloud application is not working as expected.

 HIPAA, Sarbanes Oxley, Gramm–Leach–Bliley, and other laws may dictate that you retain data for many years.
 While your cloud vendor may be happy to retain this data based on monthly fees per GB/Month, it may make sense to move old data to cold storage to eliminate high monthly data fees.

+- Hackers.
+Even if one employee’s credentials gets hacked, it could allow access to all cloud data.
 You have 30 employees.
-One of them uses the password “password” on a vital service that does 8 character checking but doesn’t bother to check dictionary hacks.
+One of them uses the password “password” on a vital service that does an eight character check, but does not bother to check dictionary hacks.
 Your company data is now owned by a 15 year old hacker in Russia who used the most simple dictionary grinder code available.
 Congratulations.

+- Customer forgets to pay monthly bill, credit card number is changed, or there is paperwork confusion, resulting in the cloud vendor shutting the account down.
 The story is a common one.
 A credit card charge looks unfamiliar.
 No one remembers making the charge.
 A single call to the credit card company voids one credit card number and a new one is issued.
 An unfortunate side effect is the monthly charge of the obscure cloud vendor that is suddenly not being paid.
 Emails get diverted to spam filters and suddenly a vital service is shut down.
 Ooops.

-Lets face it: One of the great things about hosting an application is the complete control it gives over the customer.
-In fact, it gives so much control that customer support can slip a bit.
+- Cloud vendor refuses to provide methodology for customer to extract their data and go elsewhere, in the event of poor service.
+Let’s face it: One of the great things about hosting an application is the complete control it gives over the customer.
+In fact, it gives so much control that the customer support can slip a bit.
 Without a local copy of the data, the client is at the mercy of the SaaS vendor.

-Whether the Internet connection is down on the cloud side our your side the result is the same.
+- Internet connectivity problem on either side.
+(These should be temporary, but…) Whether the internet connection is down on the cloud side, or your side, the result is the same.
 A mission critical application is suddenly unavailable.
-This situation is uncomfortable but even more so when you realize you have no option but to wait.
+This situation is uncomfortable, but even more so when you realize you have no option, but to wait.
 Knowing the data is available locally provides incredible peace of mind.